-Ultimately, I chose to stick with my Prius for all the reasons listed above: I already owned it; it gets great fuel economy; I can park it anywhere I like, including beyond the reach of public transit; and it holds all my stuff.
+Ultimately, I chose to stick with my Prius for all the reasons listed above: I already owned it; it gets great fuel economy; I can park it anywhere I like, including beyond the reach of public transit; and it holds all my stuff, including my bicycle.

 When I do eventually expand my horizons beyond the continental USA, I’ll offer a nominal fee to any friends, family, or co-workers who will let me park my car in their driveways while I jet to other countries.